 The name also knows as Pushkar of Rose Garden of Rajasthan.
 There are several roses of different types in this garden.
 The fragrance of this garden is going to take you by surprise.

 Naga Pahar is a hill that divides Pushkar from Ajmer.
 Pahar is the name of tourist destinations from where you’re sure to catch picturesque views while sitting atop the mountain.

-FAQs Pushkar Mela 2020: All your doubts at one place
+FAQs Pushkar Mela 2021: All your doubts in one place

 Q: Is Puskar Camel Festival still held in times of COVID pandemic?